arokettu/docker-json5-to-json/docs/index.rst

 The image build script is available under the terms of the `MIT No Attribution License`_.

-The original CLI tool is licensed under the `ISC License <https://github.com/callum-oakley/json5-to-json/blob/master/LICENCE>`__.
+The original lib is licensed under the `MIT License <https://github.com/colinodell/json5/blob/main/LICENSE.md>`__.

 .. _MIT No Attribution License: https://opensource.org/license/MIT-0